 Finding out that a diagnosis is terminal is a shocking and emotional time.
 We hope that the suggestions in this information are helpful, but you may have different ideas about how to approach your children.
-That’s perfectly okay.
+That is perfectly okay.
 There is no right or wrong way to cope with this situation.
 Even with support, discussions can be distressing for you and the children, or they may not go as you had planned.
-The important thing to remember is that you’re trying to do the best you can in really difficult circumstances.
+The important thing to remember is that you are trying to do the best you can in really difficult circumstances

 Preparing children for the loss of a parent is an incredibly hard thing to do.
 You will know the best way to do this for your own family.
-But talking over the different ways of approaching this very difficult time can be helpful.
-You don’t have to do it alone and it’s not unusual to need a lot of support from family and close friends.
-Professionals such as social workers, palliative care nurses, doctors, counsellors and psychologists can also help you.
+But talking over the different ways of approaching this can be helpful.
+You do not have to do it alone.
+You may need a lot of support from family and close friends.
+Professionals such as social workers, palliative care nurses, doctors, counsellors, and psychologists can also help you.

-Sometimes your closest relatives are so distressed themselves that they may not be able to understand the best way to help you or your children.
-It might help you to involve them in your discussions with professionals, when you are ready to do this and are clear about what you want.
+Sometimes, your closest relatives are so distressed themselves that they may not be able to understand the best way to help you or your children.
+And family members may have different views about when and how to talk to the children.
+It might help you to involve them in your discussions with professionals, but only when you are ready to do this and are clear about what you want.

-Being honest and including children in what’s happening is usually the best approach.
-It’s natural to want to protect children from painful experiences.
-But we know that adults who lost someone close to them when they were children often wish they had known more about what was going on at the time.
-They knew something was wrong but everyone told them the opposite or would not talk to them at all.
+Being honest and including children in what is happening is usually the best approach.
+It is natural to want to protect children from painful experiences.
+But we know that adults who had someone close to them die when they were young often wish they had been told what was happening.
+They knew something was wrong, but everyone told them the opposite or would not talk to them at all.

-When talking about dying, talk openly with your children and use clear language.
+When talking about dying, talk openly with your children and use clear, age-appropriate language.
 This allows you to find ways of helping your children to cope in the future.
-It will also give you the opportunity to show how much you care for each other.
-It is often easier for children to hear information in small chunks, rather than all in one go.
+It may also give you the chance to show how much you care for each other.
+It is often easier for children to hear information in small chunks, rather than all at once.
 You may need to repeat simple messages several times.
-What is important is to explain things in language that children can understand.
+It is important to explain things in language that children can understand.

-Emphasise that everyone – the doctors, nurses and you yourself – have done everything possible to keep you living, but there is no medicine that can make you better.
+Tell them that everyone, including the doctors, nurses, and yourself, have done everything possible to keep you living, but there is no medicine that can make you better.
 Explain that it will soon be your time to die.

 Also encourage the people who will talk to your children after you die to use clear language.
 Saying a parent or guardian is ‘lost’ or has ‘passed away’ can be confusing.
 They may wonder why no one is looking for the person who has died.

-By talking honestly about what is happening, you are helping your children to feel more secure at an upsetting time.
+Talking honestly and clearly about what is happening helps your children to feel more secure at an upsetting time.
 Young children can often find reasons to blame themselves in ways that you would not expect.
-Opening up to them helps to reassure them that they’re not responsible for someone’s death.
-You will also be giving them the chance to talk about how they’re feeling and ask questions that are important to them.
+Being honest with them helps to reassure them that they are not responsible for someone’s death.
+You will also be giving them the chance to talk about how they are feeling and ask questions that are important to them.